MX SeriesTM

 Recognizing the need to improve visibility at this high-traffic crosswalk, the college worked with Carmanah and their local distributor, Coastal Traffic, to add purpose-built, pedestrian-scale overhead lighting.
 We recommended a solar-powered system that combined both an overhead Type 3 roadway lighting fixture with our popular and highly visible rectangular flashing beacons (RRFBs).
 Today, the system provides game-goers with a bright, safe place to cross the street both day and night.

-Video On-Demand:
+Video On-Demand

-We compiled this guide using information from two of the leading authorities in traffic safety and lighting, the Federal Highways Administration (FHWA) and the Illuminating Engineering Society (IES).
+Industry Standards and Recommendations Guide: We compiled this guide using information from two of the leading authorities in traffic safety and lighting, the Federal Highways Administration (FHWA) and the Illuminating Engineering Society (IES).
+It covers how pedestrian visibility is determined, how to achieve acceptable light levels, and glare, uniformity and other concepts of lighting design.